-- If you are thinking of switching understand how much energy you use and your costs.
+- If you are thinking of switching first work out how much energy you use and your costs.
 This will allow you to know if you are getting a better deal or not.

 - Your signature is valuable.
-Make sure you read what you are signing carefully, and don’t be pressured into signing on the spot.
-Salespeople might say that this is a limited offer and you need to take the offer today.
-Ask yourself is this the best deal for me and do I have enough information to decide now.
+Make sure you read what you are signing carefully and don’t be pressured into signing on the spot.
+Salespeople might claim that they are making you 'a limited offer' and insist that you need to accept the offer today.
+First ask yourself: 'Is this the best deal for me?' and 'Do I have enough information to decide right now?'

-- If you sign and you change your mind you have ten business days to cancel the contract at no cost.
+- If you sign but you change your mind you have 10 business days to cancel the contract at no cost.

-This checklist sets out your rights when a salesperson calls.
+Refer to our checklist that sets out your rights when a salesperson calls.